RickStrahl/BlogPosts/2026-05/Web-Connection-8-5-Release-Post/WebConnection85ReleasePost.md

 CORS rules have gotten more strict in browsers recently, with certain browsers disallowing the catch-all `Access-Control-Allow-Origin: *` rule.
 Previous versions of Web Connection used the `*` value by default to allow all traffic through by default and left customization to you.

 CORS is used by client side Web browser applications typically using JavaScript that use the browser's Http client via the `fetch()` function or the old `XmlHttpRequest` object.
-The problem with  `*` is that **recent changes** in Web Browser security restrictions do not allow this value longer as a catch-all value.
+The problem with  `*` is that **recent changes** in Web Browser security restrictions do not allow this value any longer as a catch-all value.
 Using that header breaks with an Http `401 Unauthorized` result in the browser.

 The updated CORS configuration fixes this by explicitly specifying the caller's domain, which has the same effect but requires a little bit of extra code.